signalfx/signalfx-agent/docs/monitors/openshift-cluster.md

 # openshift-cluster

-Collects cluster-level metrics from the
+This monitor is for use with an OpenShift cluster.
+It includes all metrics from the [`kubernetes-cluster`](kubernetes-cluster.md) monitor with additional OpenShift-specific metrics.
+You only need to use one monitor or the other.

-Kubernetes API server.
+Collects cluster-level metrics from the Kubernetes API server.
 It uses the _watch_ functionality of the K8s API to listen for updates about the cluster and maintains a cache of metrics that get sent on a regular interval.

 Since the agent is generally running in multiple places in a K8s cluster and since it is generally more convenient to share the same configuration across